CarstenAgerskov/skill-the-cows-lists/README.md

 #### Complete all tasks on a list
 Complete all tasks on a list, this operation may take a while if there are many tasks.
 The operation can be undone within 2 minutes:
-* You: "Hey Mycroft, complete my grocery list"
+* You: "Hey Mycroft, complete all on my grocery list"
 * Mycroft: "3 tasks on list grocery was marked complete"
 * You: "Hey Mycroft, restore"
 * Mycroft: "I have restored 3 tasks on list grocery again"